UnsignedArduino/CircuitPython-Bundle-Manager-v2/README.md

 go to the
 [wiki](https://github.com/UnsignedArduino/CircuitPython-Bundle-Manager-v2/wiki/Installation).

-### Install from ZIP
+### Install from binary

-There will be ZIP files that you can just pass into the Python interpreter eventually! (once I get a release in)
+There will be executables eventually!

 ### Install from source